jkempf42/kube-volttron/README.md

 to be packaged into redistributable binary container images that are preconfigured, with the final configuration being done in the deployment context.
 The result is a re-architecting of Volttron from a monolithic, deploy and run on one machine application to a application with a  microservices architecture.
-If you want to build your on Volttron microservices images, check out the microservice-volttron repo.
+If you want to build your own Volttron microservices images, check out the microservice-volttron repo.
 Both kube-volttron and microservice-volttron have been built on ubuntu 20.04 and they are not guaranteed to and probably won't work on any other operating system.